 Layer the avocado and then the mango into the food server.

 Press the layers slightly so the food is a little compressed.

 Add a decorative swish of the chipotle sauce to the plate and a few more drops to the top of the Timbal.

 I hope you have enjoyed experiencing a little bit of the Yucatan Peninsula.
-This is a delicious fresh flavour that would work well in our Australian summer.
-I would be very tempted to try this ceviche served in lettuces leaves with a little mango.
+This is a delicious fresh flavour that would work well in summer.
+I would be very tempted to try this Ceviche served in lettuces leaves with a little mango.